captainfathom/merge-conflict/FUBAR.md

 This is teds final feature of the day because ted's started to tired

 It's Bob and Carol round 4's opportunity to add features to this document.

+This is one last totally awesome feature that Alice and Ted are adding.
+This feature is top secret so we can't tell anyone about it.